Curriculum Negative Mining For Temporal Networks: Introduction

-To address these challenges, we introduce the CurNM method.
-Overall, CurNM is a curriculum learning strategy that dynamically adjusts the learning difficulty of negative samples based on the model's performance, thereby addressing the prevalent issue of steep difficulty curves in existing methods.
-Subsequently, we incorporate two components to address the unique characteristics of temporal networks.
-Firstly, to address \textit{positive sparsity}, we construct a negative pool for selection, which includes a mix of random samples and historical neighbors, with hard negatives added if the model shows strong learning progress.
-Starting with a relatively small negative pool also helps maintain computational efficiency.
-Secondly, we design a negative selection function that leverages temporal-aware disentanglement to capture \textit{positive shifts} and individual node preferences, which further enhances the model's granularity.
+To address these challenges, we propose CurNM, a curriculum learning strategy that dynamically adjusts the difficulty of negative samples based on the model's performance.
+This approach effectively mitigates the steep learning curves often encountered in existing methods.
+Within this framework, we introduce two key components tailored to the unique characteristics of temporal networks.
+First, to handle \textit{positive sparsity}, we construct a negative pool comprising a mix of random samples and historical neighbors.
+Hard negatives are introduced as the model demonstrates stronger learning capabilities.
+Starting with a smaller negative pool also ensures computational efficiency.
+Second, we develop a negative selection function that incorporates temporal-aware disentanglement to capture \textit{positive shifts} and individual node preferences, further enhancing the model's granularity.

-\czy{Our key contributions are summarized as follows:} \begin{itemize} \item We identify two crucial challenges of negative sampling in temporal networks, i.e., \textit{positive sparsity} and \textit{positive shift}. \item An efficient curriculum learning framework on negative sampling is tailored for temporal networks to handle these two challenges. \item Elaborate experiments on 12 temporal networks and 3 TGNNs show that our CurNM can consistently boost the link prediction performance compared to baselines. \item \czy{CurNM is highly portable and can be integrated as a plug-in into any TGNN with minimal modifications.} \end{itemize}
+Our key contributions are summarized as follows: \begin{itemize} \item We identify two crucial challenges of negative sampling in temporal networks, i.e., \textit{positive sparsity} and \textit{positive shift}. \item An efficient curriculum learning framework on negative sampling is tailored for temporal networks to handle these two challenges. \item Extensive experiments on 12 temporal network datasets using 3 TGNN models demonstrate that CurNM consistently improves link prediction performance when paired with models that capture fine-grained temporal dynamics.
+Its effectiveness is especially pronounced on datasets with strong temporal characteristics or significant temporal evolution. \item CurNM introduces minimal computational overhead, is highly portable, and can be integrated as a plug-in into any TGNN with minimal modifications, making it well-suited for practical deployment. \end{itemize}